C4RoCKeT/thememapper.core/README.rst

 =====

-If you want to test your mapped theme and you don't have your own Diazo instance running you can install thememapper.diazo. thememapper.diazo Is like thememapper.core a stand-alone application and does not require thememapper.core to run.
-For more information please refer to the readme of thememapper.diazo.
+If you want to test your mapped theme and you don't have your own Diazo instance running you can install thememapper.diazo. thememapper.diazo Is, like thememapper.core, a stand-alone application and does not require thememapper.core to run.
+For more information please refer to the readme of thememapper.diazo. https://github.com/C4RoCKeT/thememapper.diazo